The Low-Down on Chris Bailey

 What he coaches:

-Director of the Charleston, SC Without Limits Branch and Levels 1-3 Running Groups
+Owner and Head Coach of Charleston, SC Without Limits Branch and Levels 1-3 Running Groups & Triathletes

 Chris admires when his athletes are unsure about their ability to complete a prescribed workout, but they still go for it.
 Most times they surprise themselves and can execute the workout as intended.
 And if not, they still pushed their limits further than before.